user-jiyichen/jiyichen-website/content/authors/admin/_index.md

 last_name: Wu
 highlight_name: true
 first_name: Alice
-email: ""
+email: jiyichen@uchicago.edu
 ---
 Welcome to my website!
 I﻿'m pursuing an M.S. in Statistics at the University of Chicago.
 Prior to my graduate studies, I received my B.S. in Statistics and Financial Mathematics from the University of Toronto.

-I﻿'m broadly interested in Bayesian and computational statistics, Machine Learning, and their applications in Finance.
-Currently, I'm working with [Prof. Dacheng Xiu](https://dachxiu.chicagobooth.edu/) and [Prof. Per Mykland](https://galton.uchicago.edu/~mykland/) on projects leveraging intraday high-frequency financial data.
+I﻿'m broadly interested in Bayesian and Computational Statistics, Machine Learning, and their applications in Finance.
+Currently, I'm working with [Prof. Dacheng Xiu](https://dachxiu.chicagobooth.edu/) and [Prof. Per Mykland](https://galton.uchicago.edu/~mykland/) on projects leveraging intraday high-frequency financial data and ML.

 During my undergrad at UofT, I was fortunate to be advised by [Prof. Radu Craiu](https://utstat.toronto.edu/craiu/) and [Prof. Scott Schwartz](https://www.linkedin.com/in/scott-schwartz-phd-b2527212a/?originalSubdomain=se) with whom I conducted research in Approximate Bayesian Computation(ABC) and Bayesian Deep Learning(BDL), respectively.